-- 2.1 The objectives of this policy are: - (a) To comply with the provisions of Section 3 of the Property Rates Act; - (b) To determine criteria to be applied for - (i) Levying differential rates for different property categories; - (ii) Exemptions; - (iii) Reductions; - (iv) Rebates; and - (v) Rate increases. - (c) To determine or provide criteria for the determination of the following: - (i) Property categories for the purpose of levying different rates; and - (ii) categories of owners of properties for the purpose of granting exemptions, rebates and reductions; - (d) To determine how the municipality's power should be exercised in terms of multiple-used properties; - (e) To identify and quantify the following for the municipality in terms of costs and the benefit for the community - (i) exemptions, rebates and reductions; and - (ii) exclusions. - (f) To take into account the effect of rates on the indigent; - (g) To take into account the effect of rates on organisations that perform activities for public benefit; - (h) To take into account the effect of rates on the public services infrastructure; (i) To determine measures for promoting local account in the public services infrastructure; - (i) To determine measures for promoting local economic and social development; (ii) To it is the second secon - (j) To identify all rateable revenue not being rated.
+2.1 The objectives of this policy are: -

+- (a) To comply with the provisions of Section 3 of the Property Rates Act; - (b) To determine criteria to be applied for - (i) Levying differential rates for different property categories; - (ii) Exemptions; - (iii) Reductions; - (iv) Rebates; and - (v) Rate increases. - (c) To determine or provide criteria for the determination of the following: - (i) Property categories for the purpose of levying different rates; and - (ii) categories of owners of properties for the purpose of granting exemptions, rebates and reductions; - (d) To determine how the municipality's power should be exercised in terms of multipleused properties; - (e) To identify and quantify the following for the municipality in terms of costs and the benefit for the community - (i) exemptions, rebates and reductions; and - (ii) exclusions. - (f) To take into account the effect of rates on the indigent; - (g) To take into account the effect of rates on organisations that perform activities for public benefit; - (h) To take into account the effect of rates on the public services infrastructure; - (i) To determine measures for promoting local economic and social development; and - (j) To identify all rateable revenue not being rated.